Emelyn Bashour, violinist

 About

-As a soloist and chamber player, Emelyn is a passionate advocate for contemporary music and has attended the New Music Workshop at the Norfolk Chamber Music Festival (2022); the Cortona Sessions for New Music in Ede, Netherlands (2024), where she was a finalist in their Contemporary Performance Competition; and the Lucerne Festival Contemporary Orchestra Academy (2024), where she served as concertmaster.
+Detroit-based violinist Dr. Emelyn Bashour has performed across Europe and North and South America.
+A seasoned orchestral player, she currently holds positions as Principal 2nd Violin of the Detroit Opera Orchestra and Assistant Concertmaster of the Kalamazoo Symphony Orchestra.
+She is also a member of the Ann Arbor Symphony Orchestra and the Cabrillo Festival of Contemporary Music Orchestra, where she served as Acting Principal 2nd Violin for the 2025 season, and has made appearances as guest concertmaster with the Toledo Symphony.
+As a soloist and chamber player, Emelyn is a passionate advocate for contemporary music and has participated in the New Music Workshop of the Norfolk Chamber Music Festival (2022); the Cortona Sessions for New Music in Ede, Netherlands (2024), where she was a finalist in their Contemporary Performance Competition; and the Lucerne Festival Contemporary Orchestra Academy (2024), where she served as concertmaster.
 She has performed with members of the International Contemporary Ensemble, Bang On A Can All-Stars, Hub New Music, Eighth Blackbird, and JACK Quartet, and worked with many eminent composers including Tyshawn Sorey, Nico Muhly, David Lang, Julia Wolfe, Helen Grime, Errollyn Wallen, Beat Furrer, and Kevin Puts.
-She has been a featured performer at the Detroit Institute of Arts’ Friday Night Live Series with New Music Detroit and Shara Nova of My Brightest Diamond, the 2024 Los Angeles Workshop of the Black House Collective, Central Michigan University’s New Music Symposium with ÆPEX Contemporary Performance, New Music Detroit’s Strange Beautiful Music series, and the Great Performances series at the Toledo Museum of Art.
+She has been a featured performer at the Louis Moreau Institute for New Music Performance (New Orleans, LA), Detroit Institute of Arts’ Friday Night Live Series with New Music Detroit and Shara Nova of My Brightest Diamond, the Black House Collective Los Angeles Workshop, Central Michigan University’s New Music Symposium with ÆPEX Contemporary Performance, New Music Detroit’s Strange Beautiful Music series, and the Great Performances series at the Toledo Museum of Art.
 Her recording credits include the world premiere recording of “The Story of Patient No. 23” by Remi Inari on if you believe in the shadow… (2024), Evan Ware’s The Quietest of Whispers (2023, Neuma Records), and the GRAMMY-nominated John Luther Adams’ Sila: The Breath of the World (2022, Cantaloupe Music).

 Contact